opf/openproject/docs/release-notes/8-2-0/README.md

 The existing calendar view has been replaced with a new, modern calendar view with OpenProject 8.2.
-This affects all existing calendar views (e.g. in a project, on the
+This affects all existing calendar views (e.g. in a project, on the My page).
-<span class="explanatory-dictionary-highlight" data-definition="explanatory-dictionary-definition-57">My
-page</span>).

 ![Calendar](Calendar-1024x605.png)